demisto/content/Packs/PaloAltoNetworks_IoT/Scripts/iot_alert_post_processing/README.md

-IoT alert post processing script to resolve the alert in IoT security portal using API
+IoT alert post processing script to resolve the alert in IoT security portal using API.
 ## Script Data
 ---